MicrosoftDocs/win32/desktop-src/InputMsg/wm-pointerenter.md

 ---
 title: WM\_POINTERENTER message
-description: Sent to a window when a new pointer enters detection range over the window (hover) or when an existing pointer moves within the boundaries of the window. ms.assetid: '3bdc37da-227c-4be1-bf0b-99704b8a0222'
+description: Sent to a window when a new pointer enters detection range over the window (hover) or when an existing pointer moves within the boundaries of the window. ms.assetid: 3bdc37da-227c-4be1-bf0b-99704b8a0222
+keywords:
-keywords: ["WM_POINTERENTER message Input Messages and Notifications"]
+- WM_POINTERENTER message Input Messages and Notifications
 topic_type:
 - apiref
 api_name: